b45ch1/algopy/documentation/sphinx/index.rst

 Help improve ALGOPY
 -------------------
-If you have any questions or suggestions donâ€™t hesitate to write me an email (sebastian.walter@gmail.com).
+If you have any questions or suggestions don't hesitate to write me an email (sebastian.walter@gmail.com).
 This will make it much easier for me to provide code/documentation that is easy to understand.
 Of course, you are also welcome to contribute code and bugfixes.
 For instance, an nice addition would be a set of high-level functions that make it easier for new users to compute the gradient, Jacobian, Jacobian-vector, vector-Jacobian, Hessian, Hessian-vector.

 Getting Started: